Originally in the axis of the rue de la Peyrolerie, remains of a door once defended by a portcullis.

 skinners, who are the origin of the name given to the street.

 Gate of Pelissaria

 At the end of rue de la Pélissaria, which extends rue Droite, the last city gate, sometimes called the Rocamadour gate, is the best preserved.
-It echoes the Porte de la Peyrolerie - known as Cahors - whose remains are still visible on the opposite side of the village, at the entrance to the rue Droite.
+It echoes the Peyrolerie door - known as the Cahors - whose remains are still visible on the opposite side of the village, at the entrance to rue Droite.

 From the Middle Ages to the 20th century, the Lot made it possible to transport goods at a lower cost.
-The barges transported iron ore or coal from neighboring Aveyron and local products to Bordeaux: cereals, tobacco and Cahors wine, before returning to our countryside with cargoes of salt, manufactured products and stockfish (cod dried).
+The barges transported iron ore or coal from neighboring Aveyron and local products to Bordeaux: cereals, tobacco and wine from Cahors, before heading back to our countryside with cargoes of salt, manufactured products and stockfish (dried cod).
 To go up the current of the Lot, the gabarres (flat-bottomed boats) were pulled in convoy by men or draft animals.
 At the height of the Ganil lock, the cliff falls steeply into the river.
 This peculiarity forced men to hollow out the limestone rock of the cliff, to allow the circulation of animals.
 This work of art extends over almost a kilometer between Bouziès and Saint-Cirq Lapopie.